 Instead, they want to get a particular specialist with the right experience fast, easy, and without overpaying.
-One thing is absolutely clear though – finding the right specialist is harder than ever.
+One thing is clear, though – finding the right specialist is harder than ever.

-It goes without saying that the situation really depends on location and what kind of tech talent you are looking for.
-Thus, there might be more than enough web developers in your city but very few somewhere else.
+The situation depends on the location and what kind of tech talent you are looking for.
+Thus, there might be more than enough web developers in your city, but very few somewhere else.

 1) Highly Skilled Tech Recruiters

 A professional IT recruiter is not only the link between the customer and the candidate, but it is also a good sales manager.

 Roughly speaking, they sell people to companies and vice versa.
 The recruiter must not only know how to recruit but competently convince the customer why a certain candidate should be hired and paid a particular amount of money.

 Sales skills also help to lure the candidate himself, at least for an interview.
 Not to mention persuading him to change his place of residence.